abacusorg/zeldovich-PLT/README.md

 make
 ```

-This produces the `zeldovich_MPI` executable in this directory.
+This produces the `mpi_zeldovich` executable in this directory.

 ### Running